thequietlife/web-hacking/assets/notes.md

 Day 3 homework - packets, routing & reliability (packets of information, too many to send at once), TCP does an inventory that all packets rec'd), TCP. source: code.org https://youtu.be/mTGSiB4kB18

-Day 4 bugcrowd, How does the internet work?
+Day 4 bugcrowd, how does the internet work?
 TCP/IP (3-way handshake), Request, Response, DNS, DNS queries, DNS records, HTTP servers, proxies, HTTP Request/Response status codes, HTTP headers, GET + POST requests, cookies and sessions, code

-Day 5
-Learning about DNS settings in practice by changing the domain name for the Pilar website, looking at dnschecker.org, HTTP servers, HTTP request/response.
+Day 5 learning about DNS settings in practice by changing the domain name for the Pilar website, looking at dnschecker.org, HTTP servers, HTTP request/response.
 Have realised that the HTML I know from building landing pages is helping understand HTTP Requests.
 From the little code I know I recognise the structure of the HTML doc, the top with all the charset=UTF-8.

 Homework install foxyproxy extension.
 Got Burp already.

-Day 6
-Set up tools to start
+Day 6 set up tools to start
 Burp (Community edition is fine for learning)
 Use one browser for hacking (Firefox)
 Getting extensions insiderphd recommends (1password, foxyproxy, firefox containers, cookie quick manager)